Southport child-killer Axel Rudakubana pleads guilty on first day of trial

 The terrorism offence relates to a PDF file entitled Military Studies In The Jihad Against The Tyrants, The Al Qaeda Training Manual which he is said to have possessed between August 29 2021 and July 30 2024.

-The ricin, a deadly poison, and the document were found during searches of the home on Old School Close which he shared with his parents, who are originally from Rwanda.
+The ricin, a deadly poison, and the document were found during searches of the home in Old School Close which he shared with his parents, who are originally from Rwanda.

+The court heard that relatives of Rudakubana’s victims were not present to see him enter his guilty pleas.

+Mr Justice Goose said: “I am conscious of the fact the families are not here today.”

 The attack in Southport has not been declared a terrorist incident despite the discovery of the document, Merseyside Police said last year.